HW7 - RNA-Seq Analysis

 - Strand-specific for negative (antisense) strand

 The solution for generating the unstranded read counts is given below.
-Note, the upstream steps of the RNA-Seq workflow only need to be rerun to generate the proper inputs for the read counting.
+Note, the upstream code lines of the read counting step in the RNA-Seq workflow only need to be rerun to generate the proper inputs for this taks.
 Thus, they are not required to be included in the homework results (see

 HW7.R